-Our Brooklyn Bridge Forest proposal will restore the bridge’s pedestrian promenade with sustainably-sourced tropical hardwood originating from a community-managed forest in Guatemala's Maya Biosphere Reserve.
+Our Brooklyn Bridge Forest will restore the bridge’s pedestrian promenade with sustainably-sourced tropical hardwood originating from a community-managed "partner forest" in Guatemala's Maya Biosphere Reserve.
 Our effort is part of a larger movement where urban residents acknowledge that tropical timber and other commodities from faraway forests play a huge role in our lives, even when we aren’t aware of it.
 Building new partnerships to cultivate and source those materials sustainably can enrich the lives of everyone involved.

 Communities Protecting Forests through Sustainable Forestry

 Tropical hardwood species, such as manchiche and pucte, are particularly well-suited for outdoor urban infrastructure.
 Many are extraordinarily strong, resistant to decay and grow tall and straight enough to produce boardwalk planks.